 | 2017|| 2018|| 2019|| 2020|| 2021|| Total 2017-21|

 |La'o Hamutuk estimate||1.2||4.9||12.3||28.9||39.1||86.5|

 Even if no more loans are agreed to, the contracts Timor-Leste has already signed obligate the state to repay $43.3 million in 2017-2021, more than five times as much as the budget documents say.

 On 14 November, La'o Hamutuk held a public meeting on Oil, Debt and Sustainability: Timor-Leste’s borrowing plans and their implications for the future.
 Download the PowerPoint presentation in English (also PDF) or Tetum (also PDF).

 In mid-November, the new Government proposed a rectification budget to Parliament with no changes in borrowing plans.

 La'o Hamutuk believes that borrowing is one of the most critical and dangerous decisions a government can take, burdening future generations with paying for perceived short-term political or financial gain.
 It should be undertaken only with extreme caution, careful and realistic planning, full public discussion, and total transparency about the conditions, terms and repayment of the loan.
 Before a project is built with borrowed money, its full life cycle costs and economic and social benefits should be analyzed to determine if the return justifies the investment.

-We will continue to research borrowing and publish more information as it becomes available.
+La’o Hamutuk will continue to monitor state borrowing, and publish more information as it becomes available.